Cascais-Portugal.com

 The best independent guide to Cascais

-• Day 4 – Take a day trip to Sintra to visit the wonderous Palácio da Pena and ancient Castelo dos Mouros.
+Day 4 - Head to Sintra to visit the wondrous Palácio da Pena and the ancient Castelo dos Mouros.

-• Day 7 – A second day in Sintra, visiting Quinta da Regaleira, Palácio de Monserrate, and the Palácio Nacional de Sintra or Palácio Biester.
+Day 7 - Return to Sintra to visit Quinta da Regaleira, Palácio de Monserrate and the Palácio Nacional de Sintra or Palácio Biester.

 Watch the sunset over the Atlantic Ocean from the Cabo da Roca cliffs, the most westerly point of mainland Europe.

-Day one 1) Cascais town centre 2) Museu Condes de Castro 3) Boca do Inferno 4) Estoril Casino - Day two 5) Praia da Duquesa Beach 6) Praia de Carcavelos Beach - Day three 7) Alfama district 8) Lisbon castle 9) Baixa district - Day four 10) Palácio da Pena 11) Castelo dos Mouros - Day five 12) Praia do Guincho 13) Cabo da Roca cliffs 14) Praia da Ursa - Day six 15) Belém district 16) Torre de Belém - Day seven 17) Quinta da Regaleira 18) Palácio de Monserrate
+Day one 1) Cascais town centre 2) Museu Condes de Castro 3) Boca do Inferno 4) Estoril Casino - Day two 5) Praia da Duquesa Beach 6) Praia de Carcavelos Beach - Day three 7) Alfama district 8) Lisbon Castle 9) Baixa district - Day four 10) Palácio da Pena 11) Castelo dos Mouros - Day five 12) Praia do Guincho 13) Cabo da Roca cliffs 14) Praia da Ursa - Day six 15) Belém district 16) Torre de Belém - Day seven 17) Quinta da Regaleira 18) Palácio de Monserrate

 Cascais is a characterful and interesting location to explore, as it blends the atmosphere of a traditional fishing town with examples of 19th-century grandeur from when it served as the summer retreat of Portuguese nobility.

-The many varied sights include the grand Condes de Castro villa, the fishing harbour, the Casa Santa Maria and the heavily fortified Fortress Nossa Senhora da Luz.
+The many varied sights include the grand Condes de Castro villa, the fishing harbour, the Casa Santa María and the heavily fortified Fortress Nossa Senhora da Luz.
 Cultural highlights include the Paula Rego art gallery, the Sea Museum and the Centro Cultural de Cascais.
 To the north of the town is a scenic coastal path that leads to the Boca do Inferno cliff formations.

 After exploring Cascais, you can walk the pretty beachfront promenade that extends to the town of Estoril.
 This pleasant 2km route passes a series of delightful little beaches and luxurious villas before ending in the fashionable resort town of Estoril, which is famed for its casino.